N0rdream/python-web-developer-course/market_flask/README.md

-# Laptop-Market
+# Market-Flask

 About
 ----------
-Laptop-Market is a simple 2-page web application to store and show information about laptops.
+Market-Flask is a simple 2-page web application to store and show information about laptops.
 Application is built with Flask, SQLAlchemy and SQLite database.

 How it looks